 I sighed and shook my head.
 “There’s a reason Gaia made me forty and not your age in this realm.
 I’m too old to train a man to treat me right.
 My date has to come equipped with what it takes to make me his top priority for the evening, especially when he calls our time together a date.
 A date is by definition a time when your attention needs to be one hundred percent present with the person across the dinner table.”

 I paused in my rant to sigh again before finishing.
 “All women hate being ignored for any reason.
 Multiply that hate by a factor of a hundred and you might get close to what a goddess feels like when she gets ignored.
 You’re lucky I didn’t call down a lightning bolt to take out your phone.
 It would have cost me some power, but the look on your face would have been worth it to me.”

 Cale winced.
 “Okay, then… I think I’m simply going to go with a humble promise to do better next time.”

-“Apology accepted this time, but you don’t get off that easy.
+“Apology accepted, but you don’t get off that easy.
 I’m not dressing sexy for you again.
 You’re going to get business Atlanta, not sexy Atlanta next time.
 And no more kissing.
 Tonight didn’t remotely live up to that passionate, shirtless hug you gave me after dragon flying.
-You’re acting like a tease, so stop it.”
+You’re acting like a tease, and you need to stop it.”

 “And now I’m back to thinking of you as a dominatrix,” Cale said with a boyish grin.